webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 this isn't a static number either.
 The bandwidth will change along the route as more (or less) people use it.

 #### Transmission Time and Round Trip Time
-Transmission Time is how long it takes for a packet to arrive.
+Transmission Time is how long it takes for a packet to arrive to its destination.
 Like Bandwidth this isn't constant.
 The Transmission Time can fluctuate at anytime.

 `transmission_time = receive_time - send_time`

 To compute transmission time, you need clocks on sender and receiver synchronized with millisecond precision.
 Even a small deviation would produce an unreliable transmission time measurement.
-Since WebRTC is operating in highly heterogenous environments, it is next to impossible to rely on perfect time synchronization between hosts.
+Since WebRTC is operating in highly heterogeneous environments, it is next to impossible to rely on perfect time synchronization between hosts.

 Round-trip time measurement is a workaround for imperfect clock synchronization.